diegomello/ws-DevEspecial/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+Do you need a simple text editor and a web browser to run this project, and need to have a Node.Js

-    Give examples
+    VS Code, Sublime Text, Notepad ++ ...
+Chrome, Edge, Firefox

 ### Installing